-Sue’s skills are grounded in sound clinical knowledge and having specialised in craniosacral therapy and rehabilitation for nearly 20 years.
-Initially training with Upledger to Certificate and Advanced levels her practice evolved to be influenced by those contributing to the more subtle biodynamic model and has recently go on to complete the Body Intelligence (BI) Diploma in biodynamic cst.
-She has also been a regular assistant on Upledger courses over the years and more recently on the BI training in Edinburgh.
+Sue’s skills are grounded in sound clinical knowledge and have specialised in craniosacral therapy and rehabilitation for nearly 20 years.
+Initially training with Upledger to Certificate and Advanced levels, her practice evolved to be influenced by those contributing to the more subtle biodynamic model.
+Sue has recently gone on to complete the Body Intelligence (BI) Diploma in biodynamic cst.
+She has also been a regular assistant on Upledger courses over the years, and, more recently, on the BI training in Edinburgh.

-Combining cranial work with physiotherapy – particularly useful with persistent or repeating injuries/conditions – where depletion/stress/overwhelm may be contributing factor.
+- Combining cranial work with physiotherapy – particularly useful with persistent or repeating injuries/conditions – where depletion/stress/overwhelm may be a contributing factor.

-Supporting the supporter – nourishing and revitalising support for carers, health care professionals, social work, teaching and emergency services.
-With over 25yrs in the NHS, Sue recognises that even the most resilient of people are being challenged by the current public-sector ‘climate’.
+- Supporting the supporter – nourishing and revitalising support for carers, healthcare professionals, social work, teaching and emergency services.
+With over 25 years in the NHS, Sue recognises that even the most resilient of people are challenged by the current public-sector ‘climate’.

 HCPC registered (chartered physiotherapist), Member of CranioSacral Society, Registered with Craniosacral Therapy assoc., current PGV, Outdoor First Aid and Person-Centred Counselling certificates.
-Post grad training in Paediatric CST, Immune System CST, Visceral Manipulation (VM1)
+Postgrad training in Paediatric CST, Immune System CST, and Visceral Manipulation (VM1).

-Find me on Facebook @ ‘Sue Watson Craniosacral Therapy’ to get a flavour of my interests and how cst could change support your journey to health and wellness.
+Find Sue on Facebook: ‘Sue Watson Craniosacral Therapy’ to get a flavour of my interests and how cst could support your journey to health and wellness.